Estimated reading time: 10 minutes

-Prosecutors file marijuana grow criminal charges in both federal and state courts.
-And here, marijuana grow defense attorney Thomas Gallagher provides an overview of Minnesota criminal marijuana home grow laws for individuals without a commercial license.
+Prosecutors file marijuana grow criminal charges in Minnesota courts.
+So it pays to know the law.
+And here marijuana grow defense attorney Thomas Gallagher provides an overview of Minnesota criminal marijuana home grow laws for individuals without a commercial license, including defense of criminal grow charges.

 Marijuana Grow Cases

 Most marijuana growing prosecutions historically have been in State court, not federal.
 One reason?
-If harmful to health at all, marijuana is safer than other drugs.
-And not only that — the majority of the United States population has tried it at least once.
+Marijuana is safer than other drugs.
+And the majority of the United States population has tried it at least once.

-But now in Minnesota, we have “safe harbor” Castle Law consistent with our Minnesota Constitutional right to sell what we grow at home without a license.
+But now in Minnesota, we have a “safe harbor” Castle-Law consistent with our Minnesota Constitutional right to sell what we grow at home without a license.

-Humans used the cannabis plant for thousands of years.
-Since before the dawn of history, people grew the cannabis as fiber and food (Hemp) and as a psychoactive agent (Marijuana).
-All over the world, people have used cannabis.
-Yet historically, adult-use marijuana was dominant mainly in the warmer climate areas.
+A valued plant through history, humans cultivated the cannabis plant for thousands of years.
+Since before history, people grew the cannabis as fiber and food (Hemp) and as a psychoactive agent (Marijuana).
+All over the world people have used cannabis.
+Yet historically, adult-use marijuana was dominant mostly in warm climate zones.

-All American: In fact, George Washington himself grew Cannabis on his farm.
+For example, George Washington grew Cannabis on his farm.
 There was no such thing as a criminal law prohibiting Marijuana or Cannabis.

 “Make the most of the Indian hemp seed, and sow it everywhere!”